“Blessed be the LORD, who daily loadeth us with benefits, even the God of our salvation. Selah.” (Psalm 68:19)

 In our text verse, the words “with benefits” have been supplied by the translators.
 Some might, therefore, conclude that the verse could mean that God is daily loading us with burdens instead of benefits.
 The context, however, assures us that the emphasis is really on His blessings.
 For that matter, even a burden can become a blessing if we take it as a gift from God for our spiritual benefit.

-Therefore: “Bless the LORD, O my soul, and forget not all His benefits” (Psalm 103:2).
-“In every thing give thanks: for this is the will of God in Christ Jesus concerning you” (I Thessalonians 5:18).
-“Rejoice in the Lord alway: and again I say, Rejoice” (Philippians 4:4).
+Therefore: “Bless the LORD, O my soul, and forget not all his benefits” (Psalm 103:2).
+“In every thing give thanks: for this is the will of God in Christ Jesus concerning you” (1 Thessalonians 5:18).
+“Rejoice in the Lord always: and again I say, Rejoice” (Philippians 4:4).

 He has given us “life, and breath, and all things” (Acts 17:25).
 Far more importantly, He is “the God of our salvation.”
 Whatever else we have, or don’t have, in this life, we have the great gift of eternal life, through faith in Christ and His finished work of redemption.
 We have it every day of the year and are daily ready to meet the Lord, whenever He calls.
 Each day we have the indwelling presence of His Spirit, the illuminating guidance of His Word, the daily provision of all real needs, and the assurance of His love.
 He has surely loaded us with benefits!
 HMM

 Days of Praise Podcast is a podcast based on the Institute for Creation Research quarterly print devotional, Days of Praise.
 Start your day with devotional readings written by Dr. Henry Morris, Dr. Henry Morris III, and Dr. John Morris to strengthen and encourage you in your Christian faith.